1414213/scwin2/README.md

 "IncrementsLeftElseRight": true
 "TapsElseHolds": false
 ```
-Works the same as `StickRadial`.&ensp;All buttons in `Buttons` are released when input to the trackpad stops.
+Works the same as `StickRadial`.
+All buttons in `Buttons` are released when input to the trackpad stops.

 ### PadScroll
 ```